 - More detailed proposals are needed of how exactly doctors and courts could establish that someone was making their request freely.
 There are already many healthcare professionals experienced in interviewing people, especially vulnerable people, to ascertain their wishes, to test the reasons for those wishes, and their consistency.
 Perhaps such an expert interview should be compulsory and recorded on video for consideration by others involved in the authorisation process.

 - The question of “how much risk to the vulnerable is acceptable” needs to be balanced by the question “how much suffering should be inflicted on the incurably ill by refusing their well considered requests for an assisted death?”.
 The best estimates, from those jurisdictions where assisted dying is legal, suggest that the risk to vulnerable people is very small indeed – there is very little evidence of coercion – though admittedly it could be hard to trace.
 We should perhaps do more work to quantify the amount of incurable suffering being experienced by those who are refused the life ending assistance they desire – but it is very difficult to do so.
 We have estimates of how many people choose to end their life in Switzerland (47 people went to Dignitas in 2016 from Great Britain).
-We can only estimate how many people commit suicide due to incurable suffering.
+We can only estimate how many people take their own lives due to incurable suffering.
 Dignity in Dying estimate 300 per year.
 This is a helpful statistic, but it is likely to be a significant underestimate as they only include those suicides where “terminal illness” is mentioned, and their data will exclude many situations where someone has voluntarily stopped eating and drinking to hasten their death, as this is unlikely to be recorded as suicide.
 Anecdotally we hear of many more cases of people suffering against their will at the end of life, where death eventually comes as a relief.

 MDMD encourages and participates in constructive discussion between all parties.
 There is clearly much more work to be done to produce a more acceptable proposal for how the law should change in this country.